BMA guidance

 A ballot is a vote by members of a trade union about whether to take industrial action.

-When is the ballot taking place?
+When did the ballot take place?

 Resident doctors in Northern Ireland have experienced a 30.7% pay cut in real terms.
 This year, resident doctors in Northern Ireland did not receive the DDRB recommended pay uplift until months after their colleagues working elsewhere in the UK.